JDiaz0523/Psi_analysis/README.md

 Details

-The function `rpois` generates a vector of length `n.samples` filled with random deviates ing the Poisson distribution parameterized by `lambda`.
+The function `rpois` generates a vector of length `n.samples` filled with random deviates following the Poisson distribution parameterized by `lambda`.
 Each value in the vector is an integer representing the number of events that occurred randomly in a specific time bin, based on the sampling frequency (`fs`).

 * A time bin corresponds to a single sample, determined by fs (e.g., if `fs = 2000`, each time bin is 1/2000 seconds).
 * The expected number of events per bin is `lambda = lambda_g/fs`, where `lambda_g` is the event rate in events per second.